 Furthermore, also embedded to the core of the Company's operations is the Internal Capital and Risk Assessment process (ICARA), which serves as a valuable Risk Management tool that ensures that the Company's Risk Management framework receives the necessary attention from all the related functions and personnel of the Company.

-The Board of Directors and the Senior Management ensure the appropriate design, adoption and implementation of this process, by performing their related duties and responsibilities.
-The terms of reference of the relevant roles involved in the overall risk management process within the Company are outlined below.
+The Board of the Company and the Senior Management ensure the appropriate design, adoption and implementation of this process, by performing their related duties and responsibilities.

 Risk Manager